Submarine (2010 film): Filming

 The film was produced by Warp Films and Film4 Productions.
 Principal photography began on 26 October 2009 and filming finished in December 2009.
 Filming locations in Wales included Swansea, Cardiff, Rhondda, and Barry.

 Soundtrack

 Six original songs were written and performed by Alex Turner, the frontman of Arctic Monkeys.
 The soundtrack charted at 35 in the UK Album Chart.

 The original score was composed by Andrew Hewitt, long-time collaborator of Ayoade, recorded at Air Studios with The Composers Ensemble orchestra.

 Release

-The film premiered at the 35th Toronto International Film Festival in September 2010.
-Following a generally positive reception it was picked up by The Weinstein Company for a North American release.
+Submarine premiered at the 35th Toronto International Film Festival in September 2010.
+Following a generally positive reception, it was picked up by The Weinstein Company for a North American release.
 The film also played at the 54th London Film Festival in October 2010 and was played out of competition at the 27th Sundance Film Festival in January 2011.
 It was also screened along with 400 other films at the 61st Berlin International Film Festival the next month.